cloudera-labs/cloudera.exe/roles/prereq_efm_database/README.md

 Set up database and user accounts for Edge Flow Manager

 This role automates the setup of a database and its associated user accounts specifically for Apache Edge Flow Manager services.
-It supports various database types, including PostgreSQL, MySQL, and Oracle.
 The role creates the database and a dedicated user with ownership privileges, using sensible defaults that can be easily overridden.

 The role will:
 - Connect to the specified database server using administrative credentials.